 '''

 q" Delimiter WysiwygCharacters MatchingDelimiter "

 TokenString:

 q{ Tokens }

 '''

-A string literal is either a double quoted string, a wysiwyg quoted string, an escape sequence, a delimited string, a token string, or a hex string.
+A string literal is either a double quoted string, a wysiwyg quoted string, a delimited string, a token string, or a hex string.

-In all string literal forms, an EndOfLine is regarded as a single $\n$ character.
+In all string literal forms, an EndOfLine is regarded as a single \n character.

 Wysiwyg Strings